 At least we’ll always have the airplane rescue.

 2. Superman II: The Richard Donner Cut (2006) After waiting close to three decades, fans who had been clamoring for the Donner cut of Superman II were finally heard.

 Lovingly curated by Michael Thau and overseen by Donner himself, this cut of Superman II incorporated large amounts of footage initially unused by the studio when the reins were handed to Richard Lester.
 Of the new footage, shot predominantly by Richard Donner before parting ways with the Salkinds, most, if not all, had a serious tone more in keeping with the first Superman movie of ‘78.
 Gone was much of the campiness which had been included in Lester’s theatrical cut, replaced by what Richard Lester would compare to a David Lean film.
 Rights to additional footage of Jor-El in the Fortress of Solitude were secured from Marlon Brando’s estate that weren’t in the theatrical cut (legalities prevented Brando’s likeness from being in the film at all, hence the scenes with Lara in the original release).
-The final product feels more in line with the tone of the first Superman, and one which I personally enjoyed thoroughly.
+The final product feels more in line with the tone of the first Superman, and one which I enjoyed thoroughly.

 Superman II: The Donner Cut unfortunately does feel a bit disjointed, however.
 There is even a preface to the film saying that some of the originally intended scenes were never shot, and as a result test footage was used in some cases to complete the overall story.
 In addition, the same deus ex machina ending is used by Superman at the end of this film- reversing time- as it was originally intended for Superman II but ultimately used in Superman.
 That’s all fine and good, but as a result it doesn’t really work when this film is viewed back to back with the first.